 There are many misconceptions about D3 soccer, including the notion that it is impossible to go pro from D3.
-While the majority of professional soccer players from the U.S. played D1 soccer, it is possible to go pro after playing in other divisions, including D3.
+While most professional soccer players from the U.S. played D1 soccer, it is possible to go pro after playing in other divisions, including D3.

 Playing D1 soccer does not guarantee that you can play professionally.
 Likewise, playing D3 does not make it impossible to go pro.
-There are many factors that contribute to why players play at different divisions and what makes a successful professional player.
+Many factors contribute to why players play in different divisions and what makes a successful professional player.

 How good do you have to be to play men’s D3 soccer?

-This means that only 5.5% of boys that played high school soccer went on to play college soccer at any NCAA level.
+This means that only 5.5% of boys who played high school soccer went on to play college at any NCAA level.
 Based on the information above, it is clear that playing at any NCAA level is an impressive feat.

 During the 2018/2019 high school soccer season, 394,105 girls played varsity soccer.
 Fast forward to the 2019/2020 college soccer season, and there were 28,387 total female players in NCAA women’s soccer (11,332 for D3).

-This means that only around 7.2% of girls that play high school soccer will go on to play NCAA soccer at any level.
+This means that only around 7.2% of girls who play high school soccer will go on to play NCAA at any level.
 Arguably, you must be a good player to play NCAA soccer at all, including D3.

 Why do players choose D3?

-At the D3 level (for men’s and women’s) you will find a wide range of abilities, including many talented players.
+At the D3 level (for men and women), you will find a wide range of abilities, including many talented players.
 This leaves some people wondering why players choose D3.
 Here are some common reasons:

 - To get a specialized education.
-Many D3 schools have strong academic programs and may allow direct-admit into nursing, engineering, or other specialized areas of study.
+Many D3 schools have strong academic programs and may allow direct admission into nursing, engineering, or other specialized areas of study.